yverbin/coredns/middleware/etcd/README.md

 a [message](https://github.com/corednscoredns/blob/master/middleware/etcd/msg/service.go#L26)
 like [SkyDNS](https://github.com/skynetservices/skydns).

-The etcd3 middleware makes extensive use of the proxy middleware to forward and query other servers in the network.
+The *etcd* middleware makes extensive use of the proxy middleware to forward and query other servers in the network.

 ## Syntax

 ~~~
-etcd3 [ZONES...]
+etcd [ZONES...]
 ~~~

 * **ZONES** zones etcd should be authoritative for.